semool/backblaze-personal-wine/README.md

 ### Step 4: Client Update
-To reinstall/update the Client start the Container with '-e CLIENTUPDATE=1' The old Installer will be renamed and then the actual one will be downloaded.
+To reinstall/update the Client start the Container with '-e CLIENTUPDATE=1' With '-e CLIENTUPDATE=2' the latest Beta Version will be downloaded.
+The old Installer will be renamed and then the actual one will be downloaded.
 After this the Installation will start.
 Go to the VNC Server to complete.
 The Client will start automaticaly after this.
 When you restart the complete Container set 'CLIENTUPDATE' back to 0.